rwtodd/Cmdlet.Get-DDate/README.md

 # Discordian Date Cmdlet

 This is a powershell version of the UNIX ddate utility.
-At the moment it is a script, but I plan to turn it into a module, as soon as I figure out how to do that...
+It does all the same formatting, but can also return a powershell object with properties for the day and season, etc.

+It is loadable as a module, and I'm in the process of getting it properly packaged and documented.
+Also, I'd like to make the -Format and -AsObject parameters mutually exclusive.
 More to come...